Laura-Bullek/Password-Generator/README.md

 Third project in UNH web developer program.

 # Description
-The **Responsive-Portfolio** project is the second homework assignment of the November 2020/March 2021 cohort from University of New Hampshire's full-stack coding bootcamp.
+The **Password Generator** project is the third homework assignment of the November 2020/March 2021 cohort from University of New Hampshire's full-stack coding bootcamp.

 This project required us to create an application that an employee can use to generate a random password based on criteria they’ve selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that we write.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.